indianajs/demos/README.md

 # IndianaJS Demo Repository

-Install Node.JS, check out the demo you want and have fun:
+Install Node.JS, git clone the demo you want and have fun:

 `node index.js`